-The growth diagnostics approach starts with a set of proximate determinants of growth, investigates which of these post the greatest impediments or are the most critical constraints to higher growth, and figures out specific distortions behind the impediments.
+The growth diagnostics approach starts with a set of proximate determinants of growth, investigates which of these pose the greatest impediments or are the most critical constraints to higher growth, and figures out specific distortions behind the impediments.
 The point of departure of the inquiry is a standard endogenous growth model in which growth depends on the social return to accumulation, private appropriability of this social return, and the cost of financing (Box 1).
 Each of these three broad determinants of growth is in turn a function of many other factors, which can be presented in a problem tree (Figure 1.1).

 The problem tree provides a framework for diagnosing critical constraints to growth.
 The diagnosis starts by asking what keeps the level of private investment and entrepreneurship low.
 Is it low social return to investment, inadequate private appropriability of the social return, or high cost of financing?
-If it is low social return, is that due to insufficient levels of complementary factors of production-in particular, human capital, technical know-how, and/or infrastructure?
-If the impediment is poor private appropriability, is it due to macro vulnerability, high taxation, poor property rights
+If it is low social return, is that due to insufficient levels of complementary factors of production-in particular, human capital, technical

-An Endogenous Growth Model
+Box 1 An Endogenous Growth Model